brandcm/VCF_derived_allele_frequency_annotation/README.md

 python3 annotate_DAFs.py --fasta input.fa --vcf input.vcf --out out.vcf
 ```

 The annotation script uses two libraries: [pysam](https://pysam.readthedocs.io/en/latest/api.html) and [vcfpy](https://vcfpy.readthedocs.io/en/stable/).
 I recommend creating a virtual environment with Python and these libraries to run this script.
-I've included two examples VCFs in the example_VCFs directory.
+I've included two examples VCFs in the [example_VCFs directory](https://github.com/brandcm/VCF_derived_allele_frequency_annotation/tree/main/example_VCFs).
 One example has allele frequencies and the other has only genotypes.
 A Word document in that directory notes the derived allele frequencies that will be output by the program and summarizes the different derived allele frequency scenarios that I considered when writing the program.

 Please reach out with any questions or comments: colin.brand@ucsf.edu.

+&nbsp;

-Notes:
+### Notes:
 - Chromosome/contig names must match between the ancestral FASTA sequence and VCF
 - Genotypes can be phased or unphased
 - Missing genotypes are recognized and derived allele frequency is calculated from the sum of non-missing alleles